-Return a non-zero value if MPFR was compiled as thread safe using compiler-level Thread Local Storage (that is, MPFR was built with the --enable-thread-safe configure option, see INSTALL file), return zero otherwise.
+Return a non-zero value if MPFR was compiled as thread safe using compiler-level Thread-Local Storage (that is, MPFR was built with the '--enable-thread-safe' configure option, see INSTALL file), return zero otherwise.

-int mpfr_buildopt_decimal_p (void) [Function] Return a non-zero value if MPFR was compiled with decimal float support (that is, MPFR was built with the --enable-decimal-float configure option), return zero otherwise.
+int mpfr_buildopt_float128_p (void)

-int mpfr_buildopt_gmpinternals_p (void) [Function] Return a non-zero value if MPFR was compiled with GMP internals (that is, MPFR was built with either --with-gmp-build or --enable-gmp-internals configure option), return zero otherwise.
+[Function] Return a non-zero value if MPFR was compiled with 'Float128' support (that is, MPFR was built with the '--enable-float128' configure option), return zero otherwise.

-const char mpfr_buildopt_tune_case (void) [Function] Return a string saying which thresholds file has been used at compile time.
-This file is normally selected from the processor type.
+int mpfr_buildopt_decimal_p (void) [Function] Return a non-zero value if MPFR was compiled with decimal float support (that is, MPFR was built with the '--enable-decimal-float' configure option), return zero otherwise. int mpfr_buildopt_gmpinternals_p (void) [Function] Return a non-zero value if MPFR was compiled with GMP internals (that is, MPFR was built with either '--with-gmp-build' or '--enable-gmp-internals' configure option), return zero otherwise. int mpfr_buildopt_sharedcache_p (void) [Function] Return a non-zero value if MPFR was compiled so that all threads share the same cache for one MPFR constant, like mpfr_const_pi or mpfr_const_log2 (that is, MPFR was built value is non-zero, MPFR applications may need to be compiled with the '-pthread' option. const char mpfr_buildopt_tune_case (void) Return a string saying which thresholds file has been used at compile time.
+This file is with the '--enable-shared-cache' configure option), return zero otherwise.
+If the return normally selected from the processor type.